mduchoslav/Evomics_Intro_to_R/CESKY_KRUMLOV.md

 What is the expected repeat content?

+Exciting!
+You have done a kmer count and analyses of a complete PacBio dataset! <3 #StayCalmAndCountKmers

 ## 4. Genome assembly with Hifiasm

-Ok, that we learned a lot about kmer counting and we know the general statistics of our dataset, we are going to run hifiasm to assemble some reads!
+Ok, now that we learned a lot about kmer counting and we know the general statistics of our dataset, we are going to run hifiasm to assemble some reads!
 Unfortunatelly we cannot run hifiasm for the full dataset as it would use too much memory, so I have prepared a smaller dataset for us to run.
 This dataset is the one you have copied to your hifiasm folder.

-Ok, so the first thing you can do is to run asmstats to understand a bit about this small dataset.
+Ok, so the first thing you can do is to run `asmstats` to understand a bit about this small dataset.
+Or you can at least use the `grep` command to count how many reads we have in this smaller dataset.

 ```
 # go to the hifiasm directory